-- The Five-Lined Skink (Plestiodon Fasciatus) is one of the mostly found lizards in the eastern United States.
+- The Five-Lined Skink (Plestiodon fasciatus) is one of the mostly found lizards in the eastern United States.

 - They are about 5 to 9 inches long including the tail.

 - The young lizards of this species have a dark brown or black body with five distinctive white or yellow stripes running all over the body.
-They have a bright blue tail, though with age its color fades.
+They have a bright blue tail, though with age its colour fades.

 - These lizards are mostly found in moist areas and rocky areas.